JeremyCSUMB/canvasCourseExtractor/README.md

 5. Customize the instructions further based on your specific needs and the nature of your course.

-When interacting with the custom GPT, students can ask questions about assignments, due dates, course structure, and receive helpful, course-specific guidance.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions to the Canvas Course Extractor!
+Here's how you can help:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/AmazingFeature`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+5. Push to the branch (`git push origin feature/AmazingFeature`)
+6. Open a Pull Request

+Please ensure your code adheres to the project's coding standards and includes appropriate tests.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Thanks to the Canvas LMS team for providing the API
+- Thanks to the Canvas LMS team for providing a robust API
-- Inspired by educators and researchers working with online learning data
+- Inspired by educators and researchers working to enhance online learning experiences
+- Built with love for the educational community

+## Support

+If you encounter any issues or have questions, please file an issue on the GitHub repository.
+We'll do our best to provide timely support and address any concerns.

+---

+Happy extracting and may your courses be ever engaging!